 Health and Safety

-Regulatory Services within the Environmental and Health Department regularly inspects high risk sectors such as open farms, industrial retail/wholesale premises, warehouses, tyre fitters and other non-industrial premises.
+Regulatory Services within the Operations Department regularly inspects high risk sectors such as open farms, industrial retail/wholesale premises, warehouses, tyre fitters and other non-industrial premises.
 (The Health and Safety Executive deal with factories and other industrial operations).
 This ensures that safe and healthy working conditions are provided for all employees, the self-employed and members of the public visiting these premises.

 As with food safety, inspections are carried out on a routine basis without prior notification and high risk premises are visited more frequently.